steve51516/ISTA322/Homework/ASP.NET/ASP.NET HW04.md

 8. What are tool packages and what are they used for?
 [Microsoft Documentation for NuGet tool packages](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools)
   - A .NET Core tool is a special NuGet package that contains a console application.
   - One common example is the Entity Framework Core tools package that installs commands that are used to manage databases in ASP.
+9. What are server side packages and what are they used for?
+  - Contain software that is used by servers like code to access a database for example.
 10. What are client side packages and what are they used for?
   - Client-side packages contain content that is delivered to the client, such as images, CSS stylesheets, JavaScript files, and static HTML.
 11. List two ways that a developer can debug code.